microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 </mstts:express-as></voice></speak>
 ```

-You can find this component within the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetSpeakMiddleware.cs).
+You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetSpeakMiddleware.cs).

 ### Console Output Middleware
 {:.no_toc}

 The Console Output middleware is a simple component for debugging that outputs incoming and outcoming activities to the console enabling you to easily see the Text/Speak responses flowing through your Bot.

-You can find this component within the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ConsoleOutputMiddleware.cs).
+You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ConsoleOutputMiddleware.cs).

 ### Event Debugger Middleware
 {:.no_toc}

-Event Activities can used to pass metadata between a assistant and user without being visible to the user.
+Event Activities can be used to pass metadata between an assistant and user without being visible to the user.
 These events can enable a device or application to communicate an event to an assistant (e.g. being switched on) or enable an assistant to convey an action to a device to perform such as opening a deep link to an application or changing the temperature.

 It can be hard to generate these activities for testing purposes as the Bot Framework Emulator doesn't provide the ability to send Activities.
-The `EventDebugMiddleware` provides an elegant workaround enabling you to send messages following a specific format which are then transponsed into an Event activity processed by your Assistant
+The `EventDebugMiddleware` provides an elegant workaround enabling you to send messages following a specific format which are then transposed into an Event activity processed by your Assistant

 For example sending this message with the middleware registered: `/event:{ "Name": "{Event name}", "Value": "{Event value}" }` would generate an Activity of type event being created with the appropriate Value.

-You can find this component within the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/EventDebuggerMiddleware.cs).
+You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/EventDebuggerMiddleware.cs).

 ### Content Moderator Middleware
 {:.no_toc}

-Content Moderator is an optional component which enables detection of potential profanity and helps check for personally identifiable information (PII).
+Content Moderator is an optional component that enables the detection of potential profanity and helps check for personally identifiable information (PII).
 This can be helpful to integrate into Bots enabling a Bot to react to profanity or if the user shares PII information.
-For example, a Bot can apologise and hand-off to a human or not store telemetry records if PII information is detected.
+For example, a Bot can apologize and hand-off to a human or not store telemetry records if PII information is detected.

 A middleware component is provided that screen texts and surfaces output through a `TextModeratorResult` on the `TurnState` object.
 This middleware is not enabled by default.

-You can find this component within the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ContentModeratorMiddleware.cs).
+You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ContentModeratorMiddleware.cs).

 ### Feedback Middleware
 {:.no_toc}

-Collecting Feedback from users at the end of a interaction is a great way to measure how your assistant is doing with resolving end-users objectives beyond in addition to measuring dialog completion metrics.
-Forcing the user to complete feedback has been found to be highly disruptive to an overall experience so it's important to make this optional and not get in the way of the user.
+Collecting feedback from users at the end of an interaction is a great way to measure how your assistant is doing with resolving end-users objectives beyond in addition to measuring dialog completion metrics.
+Forcing the user to complete feedback is highly disruptive to an overall experience so it's important to make this optional and not get in the way of the user.

 The Feedback middleware provides a way to collect feedback leveraging suggested actions thus making the request optional and surfaces simple 👍 and 👎 options with an option to provide a text response too.
 This feedback is then stored through the usual Application Insights telemetry storage and surfaced via the accompanying PowerBI dashboard.

-By default the middleware activates at the end of every dialog but you can customize this further to suit your scenario, for example only asking for feedback when LUIS or QnA prediction scores are low or perhaps at random or a limited numbers of times in a time-period.
+By default, the middleware activates at the end of every dialog but you can customize this further to suit your scenario, for example only asking for feedback when LUIS or QnA prediction scores are low or perhaps at random or a limited number of times in a time period.

 To learn more about the Feedback capability, see the [Feedback documentation]]({{site.baseurl}}/virtual-assistant/handbook/feedback.md).

-## Starter dialogs
+## Dialogs

 Beyond the core `MainDialog` dialog two further dialogs are provided firstly to deliver core scenarios but also to provide examples to get you started.
 These are all wired up to provided LUIS intents so work out of the box across multiple languages.